lnogueir/DetectiveFrontend/README.md

 # HTML Detective

 ## Introduction
-This application was based on the projects created by Professor Sapienza from URFJ and originally all in python.
+This application was based on the projects designed by Professor Sapienza from URFJ and originally all in python.
 I compiled most Sapienza's proposed Python first year projects into one.
 Initially this was was a tkinter application, since this was the library proposed by the Prof, but I've created a new version using React Native for the front end.
 Besides that, I have also modified the way I store the data, however still using Python libraries, instead of saving it as file system, I switched to database system for the backend.
 Code for the backend available [here]().